ashes999/game-development-course/README.md

 - [A Single Game as a Lifelong Hobby](http://www.lostgarden.com/2013/07/a-single-game-as-lifelong-hobby.html): How evergreen (skill-based) games attract lifetime, often competitive, gamers.
 - [Understanding Randomness in terms of Mastery](http://www.lostgarden.com/2012/12/understanding-randomness-in-terms-of.html): How to add randomness the right way in your games: that expert users can master it as a skill and use it to their advantage.
 - [Goal Oriented Action Planning for Smarter AIs](http://gamedevelopment.tutsplus.com/tutorials/goal-oriented-action-planning-for-a-smarter-ai--cms-20793): How to create "goal-oriented" AI agents that are more realistic, and use their goals to determine their actions.
+- [The Guide to Implementing 2D Platformers](http://higherorderfun.com/blog/2012/05/20/the-guide-to-implementing-2d-platformers/): An anaysis of how to implement a platformers; analysis of some existing styles, with analysis of design trade-offs.

 # Core Mechanic